Email Connected Service

 Step 6

-The Client ID and Client Secret has now been generated and can be downloaded to JSON format for later use.
+The Client ID and Client Secret have now been generated and can be downloaded in JSON format for later use.

-Next step is to configure the Web App Connected Service using OAuth 2.0 mechanism. ( Skip below configuration for Outlook in case of configuring connected service for Gmail ).
+The next step is to configure the Web App Connected Service using OAuth 2.0 mechanism. ( Skip the configuration below for Outlook in case of configuring a connected service for Gmail ).

 Credentials_google_keys.jpg